 What if there was a way to transport data for you?
 Thankfully, there is an Automation for that.

 It is no longer necessary to teach colleagues complex software and worry that they will do something incorrectly.
-With Process Street Automations, you get the power of these applications with the safety and control of a checklist.
+With Process Street Automation, you get the power of these applications with the safety and control of a checklist.

 Integration between Process Street and Process Street is possible.
 This means that from within a run of a workflow, you can trigger a second run once a task (or the original workflow run) has been completed.